 Save after-work time.
 Avoid a work to weekend wardrobe change.
 It’s casual Friday at the office anyway.
 Style your hair natural and wear a sundress with a blazer to go from work to pool party, BBQ or summer festival without having to go home and change.

 Save packing time.
 What’s in your car?
-For those spontaneous picnics and free music festivals, keep at least two folding chairs, a picnic blanket and bottled water in the trunk of your car.
+For those spontaneous picnics and free music festivals, keep at least two folding chairs, a picnic blanket and bottled water in your car.
 Also, make sure you have an extra pair of sunglasses, a hat and an umbrella in there too… So you realize your sunnies are not in your tote, no sweat.
 There’s a pair in your console.
 And, you have the trusty umbrella handy for rain or shine.
 BTW, what’s in your summer tote?
 A summer read and sunblock are absolute essentials of the season.

 Save cooking time.
 Are you burning the BBQ?
 Avoid burning the BBQ and having to toss that first batch of hotdogs.
 If you don’t have one, get a grill with a temperature gauge and use it.

 Keep your house cool.
 You can save money and avoid a frustrating energy bill by taking little steps to keep your house cool during the summer.
 Close every door in the house and draw the blinds.
 Avoid baking.
 A summer salad is perfect for dinner, or fire up the BBQ grill and don’t forget to use the thermostat.

 Save money and get a chance to chat with your neighbors.
 Wash your car at home.
 Washing the car in the driveway is not only a great opportunity to save money during the summer but you also get to talk to your neighbors and their beloved dogs as they walk by.
 This summer must-do is a trick for getting to know the people living right next door.